The $230$ GHz Variability of Numerical Models of Sagittarius~A* I. Parameter Surveys on Varying Ion-electron Temperature Ratios Under Strongly Magnetized Conditions: Results and Discussion

-We note that the image asymmetry due to the Doppler beaming effect is reduced as the black-hole spin turns more negative.
+We note that the image asymmetry due to the Doppler beaming effect is reduced as the black hole is spinning more negatively.
 Such an effect is first mentioned in \citet{medeiros2022brightness}, where they consider image asymmetry up until $a = 0$.
-Here, we briefly extend their work to consider also negative spins.
+Here, we briefly extend their work to consider also $a < 0$ black holes.
 The image becomes more symmetric for $a = -0.5$ and $a = -0.94$.
-This is probably due to the retrograde motion of the negatively spinning black hole, which drags the rotating plasma in the opposite direction to the plasma angular velocity, reducing the angular velocity differences between the plasma on the left and right-hand side of the event horizon and thus weakening the Doppler beaming effect.
+This is probably due to the stronger retrograde motion black hole, which drags the rotating plasma in the opposite direction to the plasma angular velocity, reducing the angular velocity differences between the plasma on the left and right-hand side of the event horizon and thus weakening the Doppler beaming effect.